Kilill/ESP-32-BLE-Scanner/README.md

 ### This is a fork

 This is a fork of this repo https://github.com/HeimdallMidgard/ESP-32-BLE-Scanner.
-An excellent idea, however I ran into some issues when trying to use it on my esp21.
-So I forked it in an attempt to fix those issues and changed the MQTT lib used for instance.
+An excellent idea, however I ran into some issues when trying to use it on my esp32.
+So I forked it in an attempt to fix those issues (changed the MQTT lib used for instance).
 I also ended up refactoring a lot of the code which made it, I think, somewhat easier to grasp and to extend upon.
 I am a programmer, but by no means an expert c++ programmer so there is undoubtedly still much room for improvement :).
 Unfortunately, at the moment I am not able to create a working .bin file from the code, so the only way to get this to work is to install it using PLatformIO (see full orioginal instructions).

 For full instructions see [the orginal repo](https://github.com/HeimdallMidgard/ESP-32-BLE-Scanner)